 Tobias Vestner leads the Security and Law Programme.
 He teaches, researches, and organizes dialogue on the intersection between security policy and international law.

-He heads the Symposium for Senior NATO/PfP Legal Advisors.
-Tobias Vestner also leads and teaches in the executive education courses Air and Missile Warfare: Navigating the Legal Dimension (Advanced AMPLE), Legal Dimensions of Contemporary and Future Use of Force, Weapons Law and the Legal Review of Weapons, as well as Negotiations Theory and Practice.
-He is also responsible for the event series Security and Law: A Reality Check, a public dialogue that explores how international law matters in security affairs.
+He heads the annual ‘Symposium for Senior NATO/PfP Legal Advisors’.
+Tobias Vestner also leads and teaches in the executive education courses ‘Air and Missile Warfare: Navigating the Legal Dimension (Advanced AMPLE)’, ‘Legal Dimensions of Contemporary and Future Use of Force’, ‘Weapons Law and the Legal Review of Weapons’, as well as ‘Negotiations Theory and Practice’, among others.
+He is also responsible for the event series ‘Security and Law: A Reality Check’, a public dialogue that explores how international law matters in security affairs.
 Tobias Vestner regularly advises governments, international organizations, and private firms on global security and legal issues.

 Tobias Vestner holds a Master of Science in Foreign Service from Georgetown University, a Master of Laws in International and European Law from the University of Geneva, and a Bachelor degree in Swiss law from the University of Lausanne.
 Tobias Vestner has Swiss and German nationality, and is fluent in English, French, and German.

 - ‘A Guide to International Disarmament Law’, Routledge, June 2019 (co-authored)

-- ‘Book Review of the Leuven Manual on the International Law Applicable to Peace Operations’, International Review of the Red Cross, August 2019 (co-authored)
+- ‘Book Review of the Leuven Manual on the International Law Applicable to Peace Operations’, International Review of the Red Cross, September 2019 (co-authored)

 - ‘Synergies between the Arms Trade Treaty and the Wassenaar Arrangement’, Strategic Security Analysis, Geneva Centre for Security Policy, May 2019